 This is clearly an important time to be providing young minds with the desire to enter an industry unlikely to offer great riches or an easy life.
-But, we really do need, perhaps now more than ever, talented and inquisitive students to do just that.
-I have been inspired personally by some great teachers and hope to have the opportunity to inspire another generation to enter into and succeed in this field.
+But we really do need, perhaps now more than ever, talented and inquisitive students to do just that.
+I have been inspired personally by great teachers and hope to have the opportunity to inspire another generation to enter into and succeed in this field.